klchambers/VinVivant/README.md

 Development was started by cloning Code Institute's project template (available [here](https://github.com/Code-Institute-Org/ci-full-template)), and HTML and CSS was written in VSCode with changes pushed to GitHub.

 To contribute, make a pull request from the [project repository](https://github.com/klchambers/VinVivant).
 When merged, any changes will automatically be reflected in the live deployment on Github Pages.

-<a id=#testing-methodology></a>

-### Testing Methodology

-When testing, the following outcomes should be met:
-* Content displays properly on all device screeen sizes in both portrait and landscape orientation by checking on different devices, or using Responsive Design Mode in your browser's Developer Tools.

-* Appropriate breakpoints are set, and creates responsiveness of all pages across device types, by checking media queries in CSS or using the CSS Breakpoints selector in Google Chrome's Developer Tools.

-* All internal and external links direct the user to the expected destination, with external links opening in a new tab when clicked.

-* HTML returns no errors or warnings when checked through the [W3C HTML Validation Service](https://validator.w3.org/).

-* CSS returns no errors or warnings when checked through the [W3C Jigsaw CSS Validation Service](https://jigsaw.w3.org/css-validator/).

 <a id=#technologies-used></a>